hrayatnia/breathe-air-android/README.md

 The Repository will be updated to support data persistence using Room.
 After updating this, the ViewModel would not need any changes regarding this.

+#### Current Situation
+Right now, we finished a basic API connection to the backend.
+The main fragment uses its ViewModel to get the data and prints a debug log with the name of the station in LogCat.
+Currently the Lat and Lang of the German city of Cologne are hardcoded for testing and will be updated after UI preparation is done.

 ### More comes as the project evolves.